Vénus

-Following on from solo exhibitions in Brussels in 2017 and 2022 and Paris in 2019 and 2021, Prune Nourry has been invited back by TEMPLON in its Paris large space.
+Following on from solo exhibitions in Brussels in 2017 and 2022 and Paris in 2019 and 2021, TEMPLON Paris is thrilled to invite Prune Nourry in his large space.

 The artist is unveiling Vénus, a project that continues the tradition of her previous work exploring women’s role in society using the symbolism of clay: Terracotta Daughters (2011-2031), Mater Earth (2020-2023) and Statues Also Breathe (2022).